ahaskell/The203.CollectionJson/README.md

 #Getting Started

 CJ framework has 2 basic parts.
-Route creation and the  Collectio Json Controller.
+Route creation and the  Collection Json Controller.
 The CJ Controller itself then has multiple aspects like link creation, the collection json result, and template hydration.
 Let's get started with Route creation.

 ##Route Creation